neilsoult/mfe-prototype/README.md

 This prototype demonstrates that the AppComponent for the two remote/standalone apps displays the same router-outlet content (HomeComponent) as the shell app when loading the remotes into it's own AppComponent through routing (made easier with the nav links)

+Also, the library `CounterModule` is a ngrx store module with a simple counter.
+This library is shared among the shell and the two remote apps.
 ## Prototype 2

 Prototype 2 is basically the same as Prototype 1, only using pug instead of html and `@angular-builders/custom-webpack`.